Hasithar8220/parsechat/README.md

 Chat agent name does not include special characters

 # How to run
-Download the repo and run "npm start"
+Download the repo and create ".env" file in root with below info.

+#PORT
+PORT=3005

+#ENV
+NODE_ENV=dev

+run "npm start"

 # How it works
 1) Accept the sring and check for # of lines